guseva-sofya/flight-route-planner/README.md

  conda install python=3.10
  ```

- To run all static checks and unit tests in one go:
+ To run all static checks and unit tests in one go, use this command:
  ```sh
 ./run_checks.sh
  ```